VIDIUN/vmc-ng/docs/contribution/logging-guidelines.md

 ```

 ### Add logger instance to a component
-1. import `KalturaLogger`:
+1. import `VidiunLogger`:
 ```
-import { KalturaLogger } from '@kaltura-ng/kaltura-logger';
+import { VidiunLogger } from '@vidiun-ng/vidiun-logger';
 ```

-2. add provider to `KalturaLogger`, use the same name as the component name:
+2. add provider to `VidiunLogger`, use the same name as the component name:
 ```
 @Component({
   providers: [
-      KalturaLogger.createLogger('EditRoleComponent')
+      VidiunLogger.createLogger('EditRoleComponent')
   ]
 })
 export class EditRoleComponent {